List of Catholic churches in Bohol: Corella

-The municipality of Corella was established in the year 1884 and was named after the town of Corella in the province of Navarre, Spain.
+The municipality of Corella was established in 1884 and was named after the town of Corella in the province of Navarre, Spain.
 The parish of Corella was established by the Recollects led by Fr.
 Jose Cabanas.
 Its first parish priest, Fr.
 Felix Guillen, started the construction of a stone church in 1884.
 The church was dedicated to Nuestra Señora Del Villar (Our Lady of Villar), who is also the patron saint of Corella, Spain.
 The church was completed in 1886 under Fr.
 Nemesio Llorente.
 The convent and two stone school buildings were constructed under the direction of successive priests.
 The feast day of Nuestra Señora Del Villar of Corella, Bohol is 27 April, while in Corella, Spain, it is 15 days after Easter.
 The people of Corella are predominantly conservative Roman Catholic.

 Through the years the church became dilapidated, and a new church was constructed in the year 1924 with the help of all parishioners.